hackwish/alfresco-debian-install/README.md

 Update by Yannick MOLINET
 -------------------------
+this project is a fork of the original project : https://github.com/loftuxab/alfresco-ubuntu-install

 On 11/3/2014 -> Installation of all packages and alfresco is working on debian with package.
 Alfresco and share are running with some warning